-The Company is currently proceeding with its transition to the updated version of the COSO framework (the "2013 Framework").
-Given the Company's size of operations, the transition is not expected to have a pervasive impact on management's approach to internal controls and risk assessments.
-The Audit Committee, as a subset of the Board, considers fraud risk on an ongoing basis.
-The Company will be fully transitioned to the 2013 Framework by December 15, 2014.
+The Company has completed its transition to the updated version of the COSO framework (the "2013 Framework").
+Given the Company's size of operations, the transition did not have a pervasive impact on management's approach to internal controls and risk assessments.